-Last year we reported that we had received 1,489 requests, including the 215 applications that were prioritized in October 2007.
+Last year we reported that we had received 1,489 requests, 1 including the 215 applications that were prioritized in October 2007.
 As of November 20, 2009, 99 of the priority applications had been completed or withdrawn by the applicant and determinations had been made on additional 99 applications.

 In October 2008, BIA published a Fee-to-Trust handbook.
 This handbook standardized procedures for reviewing and making determinations on on-reservation land-into-trust applications.
-Six months later, after meeting with over 100 tribal leaders, Indian Affairs removed a major logjam from the process by revoking a standing policy requiring applications for off-reservation lands to go through a Central Office review.
+Six months later, after meeting with over 100 tribal leaders, Indian Affairs removed a major logiam from the process by revoking a standing policy requiring applications for off-reservation lands to go through a Central Office review.
 While Central Office continues to provide assistance upon request, decision authority for all land-into-trust applications has been delegated to the Regional Offices.
 Applications have been returned to the Regional offices with recommendations, and the final actions are now taking place at the regional level.

-recommendations, and the final actions are now taking place at the regional level.
 Currently, we have received a total of 1,935 requests.
+As a result of the standard-

+Currently, we have received a total of 1,935 requests.
 As a result of the standardization and streamlining efforts, 454 of the requests have been completed or withdrawn by the application and determinations have been made on 342.
 Seven hundred and sixty four of the pending requests are for land located within, or contiguous to, the tribe's reservation boundaries and are non-gaming.
 The remaining requests were either submitted by individuals, located off-reservation, or by tribes with no historical reservation lands, or were for gaming or gaming-related purposes.

-However, since February 2009 an additional challenge presented itself in the U.S.

-Supreme Court's decision in Carcieri v.
+However, since February 2009 an additional challenge presented itself in the U.S. Supreme Court's decision in Carcieri v.
 Salazar.